-Prior to his CNBC Radio assignment, David was co-anchor of CNBC's Morning Call.
-He has anchored news updates at MSNBC and has done weekend anchoring at WNBC-TV, in New York City.
+Ted was co-anchor of CNBC's Morning Call, Market Wrap and Closing Bell. .He has anchored news updates at MSNBC and has done weekend anchoring at WNBC-TV in New York City.

 Before joining CNBC, Ted was an ABC Radio News correspondent for eight years.
 In 1988, Ted worked as an anchor at Westwood One's NBC Radio Network.
 A year later he moved to CNBC.

 Ted was a freelance reporter and anchor at Business Week TV until the program's cancellation in late 2008.

 A fan of daytime TV, Ted was seen or heard from time to time on ABC's former daytime drama "One Life To Live."

 Ted has won a National Press Club citation for Best Consumer Journalism; an Ohio State Award for Excellence in Educational, Informational and Public Affairs Broadcasting, and the American Cancer Society’s GASPAR Award.
 In 2016, Ted won the Press Club of Long Island's 2016 Media Awards First Place, Video Breaking News -- Roosevelt Field Shooting."